 Airborne allergens also can trigger asthma, a condition in which the airways narrow, making breathing difficult and leading to coughing, wheezing, and shortness of breath.

 How are spring allergies diagnosed?

-If you've never been formally diagnosed with spring allergies but you notice that your eyes and nose are itchy and runny during the spring months, come see us at Doctors Express Cherrydale.
+If you've never been formally diagnosed with spring allergies but you notice that your eyes and nose are itchy and runny during the spring months, come see us at AFC Doctor's Express Cherrydale.

 Just because you are sensitive to a particular allergen on a test, though, doesn't mean that you'll necessarily start sneezing and coughing when you come into contact with it.

 What's the treatment for spring allergies?